For that added special touch, this lovely creamy herb sauce of parsley, chives and tarragon covers these simply cooked poached salmon fillets.

-Remove the leaves from the rosemary sprig and finely chop them.
-Sprinkle them over of the prosciutto and then lay the pork fillet on top.
-Wrap the prosciutto round the pork, then put in the pan, seam-side down.
-Drizzle a little olive oil over the top and spread to evenly coat the prosciutto.
+Next, remove the leaves from the rosemary sprig and finely chop.
+Then sprinkle the chopped rosemary over the prosciutto and lay the pork on top.
+Wrap the prosciutto round the pork and put in the pan, seam-side down.
+Now brush all over with the olive oil to coat the prosciutto.

-Roast for 25 minutes.
+Roast for 30 minutes.

-Cut any of the larger potatoes in half to give an even size overall.
+Meanwhile cut any of the larger potatoes in half to give an even overall size.

 Bring a pan of salted water to the boil and cook the potatoes for 15 minutes, until tender.
 Drain and leave for 1 minute for the steam to evaporate.

-Break off and discard the woody parts at the end of the asparagus stems by holding the stems and quickly bending them.
+Break off and discard the woody parts at the base of the asparagus stems by holding the stems and quickly bending them.
 The woody part will snap off.

 Add the asparagus to the pan with the potatoes.
-Add a knob of butter and the chopped herbs and gently toss together to coat.
+Then add a knob of butter and the chopped herbs.
+Gently toss to coat.
 Season, cover and keep warm while preparing the sauce.